FudaWiki/fudawiki-files/hanafuda/games/seotda.md

 A hand of Dorijitgo-ttaeng consists of 5 cards.
 Players must form a combination of 3 cards whose value total is divisible by 10 (10, 20, 30) and use two remaining cards to determine the hand rank, similar to [Gomai-kabu](/en/kabufuda/games/gomai-kabu).

-If a player fails to create a 3-card combination, the player **busts** (황, *hwang*) and loses regardless of other two cards unless all the other players bust (and score a tie) or fold (in this case the surviving player win as the normal rules).
+If a player fails to create a 3-card combination, the player **busts** (황, *hwang*) and loses regardless of other two cards unless all the other players bust (and score a tie) or fold (in this case the surviving player wins as the normal rules).

 ## Double Pair